tkkinlaw/ArcGIS-API-for-Python/ARPY Class Resources/readme.md

     import os
     os.environ["ARCGIS_IO_ENGINE"] = "<engine of choice>"  # e.g., "gdal"
     ```
+    - Examples are: `arcgis.GeoAccessor.from_featureclass`, `arcgis.FeatureSet.from_arcpy`, `GeoAccessor.from_table`, `arcgis.GeoAccessor.select`, and potentially more.

 ## Strategies for content management
+There are many manager classes in the API for Python.
+We've seen the UserManager class.
+Resource manager classes:
+- Provide access to different properties and methods for a single item, or many items
+- Examples:

 ## Workflows for feature layer management